json-api/json-api/implementations/index.md

 * [crnk.io](http://www.crnk.io) is a JSON:API framework for clients and servers.
 On the client-side it targets both Java and Android development.
 As for the backend side a rich set of modules helps with the integration of various Java frameworks.
+ * [jsonapi](https://github.com/MarkoMilos/jsonapi) Library for streamlined use of JSON:API using Kotlin and Java built on top of Moshi from Square.
+It is built with a powerful api and supports JVM (Java/Kotlin) and Android.
+Supporting deserialization and serialization it is meant to be used on both client and server side.

 ### <a href="#client-libraries-android" id="client-libraries-android" class="headerlink"></a> Android
 * [faogustavo/JSONApi](https://github.com/faogustavo/JSONApi) library for deserializing automatic.
 It can be integrated with retrofit.
 It has some ideas from Morpheus and jsonapi-converter but has some aditionals.